 At Creative Kitchens, we’ve noticed that when it comes to cabinets, one of the greatest misconceptions people have is the difference between cabinet “refacing” and “refinishing” (luckily, everyone seems to have the term “replacing” down).
 People seem to fall into two camps: they’re either unsure of what each entails, or they think the two terms are interchangeable.
 About the only thing anyone seems certain of is that both processes are cheaper than buying new cabinets.
 And if your cabinets are well-made and in good condition, refacing or refinishing are viable options to freshen up your kitchen’s look.
 Let’s clear up all misconceptions in short order – and while we’re at it, make you semi-experts on refacing and refinishing.

-What is refacing and refinishing?
+First things first.
+What the heck are refacing and refinishing?

 Okay… so, what’s the cost?

 Refacing is the more expensive option of the two.
 HomeAdvisor.com places the national average for refacing at around $6,600.
 There are several factors that cause the price tag to vary, such as materials used and the number of cabinets involved.
 The key statistic to remember here, though, is that you’ll pay about half as much for refacing as you would replacing (it really rolls off the tongue).

 Refinishing.
 According to Improvenet.com, the national average to refinish cabinets in a kitchen is a little more than $2,400.
 Obviously, the more cabinets, the higher the price tag.
 Also, the complexity of the job can make a difference: cabinetry that has little to no detailing, carving, or trim is simpler to refinish than more ornate cabinets.
 The time and expertise required to evenly refinish complex carved or detailed cabinets will increase the final total.

 Keep in mind, though, that these are just rough estimates to be used as a yardstick!

 How do I know which process is right for my kitchen?